 Religious Labels Divide People

-Studies on the origins of morality have shown that we have an innate tendency towards punishing people that differ from us, even when it comes to minor differences.
+Studies on the origins of morality have shown that we have an innate tendency toward punishing people that differ from us, even when it comes to minor differences.
 Therefore, starting by labeling children by religious affiliation sets the context for further “versus” positions.

 Of course, this is valid for any other type of labels, regardless of the field they come from, but religious affiliation comes with a wide and often intense range of emotional charge, therefore one would need to be more cautious with this category than with those that we can consider emotionally neutral.